Facepunch/webrcon/README.md

 The source code for the site is on the [gh-pages branch](https://github.com/Facepunch/webrcon/tree/gh-pages).

-The code is purplsely made to work purely in the browser - with no server backend, and on as many devices as possible.
-It is mean to serve as an example of how to communicate with websocket rcon, but should be fully functional.
+The code is purposely made to work purely in the browser - with no server backend, and on as many devices as possible.
+It is meant to serve as an example of how to communicate with websocket rcon, but should be fully functional.

 ##Features